Update on Hemorrhagic

 Outbreaks of bloody diarrhea in dogs

-were reported in four out of the five past winters
+were reported in four out of the five winters

 play a role.
-There is NO evidence thus far to link this
+There was no evidence to link this

 and all were negative.
 Tests for several other

-infectious agents are also being performed, and have not
+infectious agents were also performed, and did not

-yet revealed a clear answer.
-There is no evidence
+revealed a clear answer.
+There is no evidence that

-the dogs have all been eating a wide variety of foods.
+the dogs had been eating a wide variety of foods.

 In the majority of cases (89.5%), no